Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995

 These statements are based on certain assumptions and analyses made by White Mountains in light of its experience and perception of historical trends, current conditions and expected future developments, as well as other factors believed to be appropriate in the circumstances.
 However, whether actual results and developments will conform to its expectations and predictions is subject to risks and uncertainties that could cause actual results to differ materially from expectations, including:

-- the trends and uncertainties from COVID-19;
+- the trends and uncertainties from the COVID-19 pandemic;

 - business opportunities (or lack thereof) that may be presented to it and pursued;